nuomiji/waitlist-manager-server/README.md

 Once the server is started, customers can be added to the queue via the REST API, and WebSocket connections can be used to notify them when their tables are ready.

+## Current Limitations and Future Improvements
+- Handle when customer leaves page and blocks the queue for others
+- Notify more than 1 party if there are enough available seats
+- When a customr leaves when their table is ready, server needs to seat the next customer
+- Improve algorithm to fetch and filter on customers